 The Friuli Venezia Giulia region of Italy is one of the smallest, yet most culturally diverse areas in all the country.
 This semi-autonomous area is also one of the newest, gaining its modern boundaries and government in 1963.
 Occupying the extreme northeast corner of Italy east of the river Tagliamento with the Alps looming from the north, the region shares borders with the Veneto region, Austria and Slovenia.
 This is by far the most easily accessible region from outside of Italy and has traditionally acted as a gateway for Germanic and Slavic invaders over the centuries.

 The Friuli’s vulnerability to invasion is evidenced by the fortifications built here from the Bronze Age to the Cold War.
-However, they did not stop the arrival of Veneti, Istrians and Celts before the arrival of the Romans in the 3rd century B.C.
-The main Roman towns were Aquileia, Trieste and Cividale, which was named “Foro Iulii” after the city’s founder Julius Caesar.
-A corruption of this term gives us the modern name of the Friuli Venezia Giulia region.
+However, they did not stop the arrival of Veneti, Istrians, and Celts before the arrival of the Romans in the 3rd century B.C.
+The main Roman towns were Aquileia, Trieste, and Cividale, which was named “Foro Iulii” after the city’s founder Julius Caesar.
+The corruption of this term gives us the modern name of the Friuli Venezia Giulia region.
 Venice and its expanding Republic would eventually absorb the area from the ruling Patriarchs of Aquileia and later Udine.
 After the end of the Venetian Republic and the Napoleonic wars, Friuli Venezia Giulia was annexed by the Hapsburgs of Austria.

 The Austrian Empire would hold onto the Trieste area even after the unification of Italy in 1866 and the new nation would fight to unify Italian Friuli to Austrian occupied Venezia Giulia in World War I. During the Cold War the Trieste area was a frontier with the communist east and was held by a British-American administration, before being handed back to Italy in 1954.
 Vestiges of this time exist as there is still an important NATO airbase located at Aviano, but today the region is at peace and embraces its combined Italian, Austrian and Slavic heritage.
-Besides its seaside resorts, this is one of the least visited regions of Italy and has plenty of place to explore well off the tourist track.
+Besides its seaside resorts, this is one of the least visited regions of Italy and has plenty of places to explore well off the tourist track.

 Regional Food and Wine: